 - I need to sleep.

-This does NOT work with brauchen.
-At all.
+And this does NOT work with brauchen.
+Like… not at all!!

 - Ich brauche zu schlafen…. is WRONG